-Samsung reactivation lock is similar to find my iPhone on iOS, is a security feature to keep your personal data including photos, videos, passwords, and email accounts safe in case your phone is stolen, lost, or snatched.
+Samsung reactivation lock, which is similar to find my iPhone on iOS, is a security feature to keep your personal data, including photos, videos, passwords, and email accounts, safe in case your phone is stolen, lost, or snatched.

-I am sure you’re here looking for solutions on how to bypass reactivation lock on your device.
+I’m sure you’ve come here looking for ways to get around your device’s reactivation lock.
 Before I discuss more on how to do it, I believe it is more important that you first learn about the Samsung reactivation lock and how it works to protect your Samsung device.

 What is the Reactivation Lock?

-It is a special security feature on Android for Samsung devices using the Samsung account to protect your phone or tablet from unauthorized access preventing another person to activate your device if it’s ever lost or stolen.
-Unlike the Google FRP lock, you need to turn on the Reactivation lock on your device from the phone settings app which is under Settings > Settings > Security.
+It is a special security feature on Android for Samsung devices that uses the Samsung account to protect your phone or tablet from unauthorized access, preventing another person from activating your device if it’s ever lost or stolen.
+Unlike the Google FRP lock, you need to turn on the Reactivation lock on your device from the phone settings app, which is under Settings > Settings > Security.

-To enable Samsung Reactivation lock you’ll need a Samsung account, if you don’t have one you can sign up here.
-Remember to note down your Samsung account credentials in a diary because you’ll later need them in case you want to disable because it’s not easy to bypass Samsung reactivation lock.
+To enable Samsung Reactivation Lock, you’ll need a Samsung account, if you don’t have one, you can sign up here.
+Remember to keep your Samsung account credentials in a diary because you’ll need them later if you want to disable the lock because bypassing Samsung’s reactivation lock is difficult.

 Will factory reset get rid of activation lock?

-If you’ve forgotten your Samsung account username and password, and using the Android recovery mode hard reset your phone, it will enable Google lock screen that’ll later ask you about your Google account or Samsung account that was previously synced on the device.
-It will get you in more trouble that’s why it is wise to keep your accounts and password safes offline in a diary or notebook.
+If you forget your Samsung account username and password and use the Android recovery mode to hard reset your phone, the Google lock screen will appear, prompting you to enter your Google or Samsung account that was previously synced on the device.
+It will get you in more trouble, which is why it is wise to keep your accounts and passwords safe offline, in a diary or notebook.

-If you’re locked out of your device, keep reading I will share a 100% working method to bypass Samsung account on your device.
+If you’re locked out of your device, keep reading.
+I will share a 100% working method to bypass your Samsung account on your device.

 How do I unlock my Samsung reactivation lock?

-There are multiple ways you can use to remove the reactivation lock on your Samsung phone or tablet running any Android version.
-Some of the popular bypass methods are listed below and we have written a dedicated blog post on every unlock method:
+There are multiple methods you can use to remove the reactivation lock on your Samsung phone or tablet running any Android version.
+Some of the popular bypass methods are listed below, and we have written a dedicated blog post on every unlock method:

 - Recover your Samsung Account